Table of contentsClick link to navigate to the desired location

 Your offer is good but I need some time to think about it

-Your suggestion is good, but I need some time to think;
+Your offer is good, but I need some time to think;

 I moved to this city some time ago

-Some time ago I moved to this city;
+I moved to this city some time ago;

 I will be in Warsaw for some time, so we can meet there

-I will be in Warsaw for a while, so we can meet there.
+I will be in Warsaw for some time, so we can meet there.

 “sometimes” — not always, from time to time